Williamfox2012/Django/README.md

 • When you install Django, to create a project, we must type this command: write: django-admin start project my project and a directory will be created.

+• And be sure to use a good editor like Visual Studio Code.